WHAT'S ON IN PARIS

 SPRING

-night-time atmosphere at the Louvre, the Musée d'Orsay and a host of
+atmosphere at the Louvre, the Musée d'Orsay and a host of other museums

 Carnaval de Paris

-This annual carnival includes a parade through the streets of Paris on the
+This annual carnival includes a colourful parade through the streets of Paris on

-Every summer, the Tower Theatre Group from London visits Paris to
+Every summer, the Tower Theatre Company from London visits Paris to perform, in

 La Fête de la Musique

-of classical music, rock, jazz, hip hop, folk, salsa, techno - whatever your
+classical music, rock, jazz, hip hop, folk, salsa, techno - whatever your taste, you'll

 SUMMER